North Korea's fledgling markets provide buffer against drought

 On Monday, KCNA said North Korea had seen some rain, but it expects drought conditions to linger.

 Production in the country's main growing region is expected to be cut in half, the U.N.
-Food and Agriculture Organization said recently.
+Food and Agriculture Organisation said recently.

-Weak rainfall this year in North Korea comes on top of last year's lackluster rains.
+Weak rainfall this year in North Korea comes on top of last year's lacklustre rains.
 Parts of South Korea are also suffering this year from some of the lowest rainfall since records began.

 Pyongyang has a track record of overstating the significance of natural events on its food situation, as doing so plays down the impact of its outdated and state-controlled agricultural methods while getting the attention of donors.